ppxwdy/Cooperation-in-the-PD-game-in-Random-Scale-Free-Graphs/README.md

 # MSDM5003_final_project

+## Document introduction:
+The result figures are shown in the result directory.

+The programs to run the simulations are in the result program directory, the introduction of them are also in the file.

+The rest of the directories store the data we generated in the process.

 ## Brief introduction：
 For this final project, we are going to study the cooperation in the prisoner's dilemma game in Random scale-free graphs in the means of BA graph.